ShyamasreeSett/ParaBankTest/README.md

 --- Created a Base Test fixture under base folder which acts as an function with common setup for the tests as well as initiates the page objects
 --- Created a POJO for the registration form page
 --- Used faker to create random user data.
 Concatenated timestamp to firstname to generate username to make it unique
+--- e2e test added for entire flow, other granular tests present.
+--- cross browser testing across chrome, firefox, webkit
+--- 1 test fails due to a bug in the application, fails in each browser

 # Test Execution Steps